Frequently Asked Questions

 How long do sessions last?

 Clients are usually seen for up to 50 minutes once to twice a week, except otherwise agreed with the therapist.
 It is recommended that the same time and day of the week for every meeting is sustained in order to support the child's smooth transition into therapy.
-Online session timings may vary according to the child's response to online therapy.
+Online session timings may vary according to the child's response to online therapy but they usually last for a minimum of 30 minutes.

 What is the cost per session?

 Each play therapy session will cost £75 for an hour of face to face therapy in our Richmond office.
 Parent meetings will cost £50 for up to 50min discussion.
 Online therapy for older children is currently offered at £60 for 30-40 minutes, depending on the age and responsiveness of the individual child.
 On means test basis the fees may vary.

 When should I bring my child for play therapy?